rayoub/rupee/README.md

 The do_all.sh bash script will also execute the above rupee-search application in order to import and hash structures once parsing is complete.

-To execute the do_all.sh script, check the parameters required for each script by examining the code and pass in the parameters based on the structure definitions files you want to process.
+To execute the do_all.sh script, check the parameters required for each script by examining the code and pass in the parameters based on the structure definition files you want to process.
 In the .gitignore file you will find references to these files downloaded from the source sites, i.e. SCOP, CATH, and ECOD.

 As long as you have successfully parsed and processed one of these directories, you can now execute searches with the rupee-search application.